This is an unprecedented time for Cape Cod, Martha’s Vineyard, and Nantucket. The COVID-19 pandemic is a very steep challenge for all of us.

 With this page, I want to keep you informed of our continued work on the many issues COVID-19 presents and provide a source of clear and updated information.
 Below please find general updates, answers to frequently asked questions, and links to official websites.
 My hope is to alleviate some of the understandable concern we all are experiencing during this uncertain and unprecedented time with accurate consistent information.

-I am honored to serve as a member of the state Senate's COVID-19 Working Group established by the Senate President to identify immediate policy, legislative, and budgetary actions needed to most effectively address the impact of the virus.
-As part of this effort, I have been tasked with focusing on issues related to the population identified to be most at risk, older adults.
 So many of you have already helped me to identify priorities and potential solutions based on your first-hand experiences.
 In the days and weeks ahead, please continue to reach out to me and my staff with concerns, suggestions, and needs.
 Reach me at [email protected].

 Please stay safe and take care of yourself and your loved ones during this difficult time.

 The most up to date information and FAQs for Massachusetts can be found online at mass.gov/covid19.